 Each of these unboxing elements comes with a lot of different options, so it’s important that you give some thought to what will best reflect your brand identity and can be executed on logistically.
-Depending on the kind of feel you are wanting to channel (i.e., an indulgent versus a more minimalist approach), this will guide the type of packaging that is best suited to your needs.
+Depending on the kind of feel you want to channel (i.e., an indulgent versus a more minimalist approach), this will guide the type of packaging that is best suited to your needs.

 1. Choose unique unboxing experience packaging material

 Your internal packaging needs are determined by the amount of excess space and impression that you want to create upon opening.
 Crinkled paper fills up empty space and makes your box look fuller.
 This helps to protect more fragile goods during last-mile delivery.
-To add a more luxurious feel to your box, a customised tissue paper lining is a great option. it also adds more visual interest and branding to the interior.
+To add a more luxurious feel to your box, a customised tissue paper lining is a great option.
+It also adds more visual interest and branding to the interior.

 2. Add custom branding to your box

 Custom boxes are what most businesses think of first when considering custom packaging.
-Custom printing the exterior is a relatively expensive method, because of the amount of ink used.
+Custom printing the exterior is a relatively expensive method because of the amount of ink used.
 Other options include using custom packaging tape or customised stickers, which you can use to decorate the exterior and interior of your box.
 This helps you to build brand recognition at a lower cost which is a great option for small businesses.

 3. Make the presentation of the product stand out

-You want your products to look as though they’ve been carefully arranged, rather than stuffed hurriedly in the box.
+You want your products to look as though they’ve been carefully arranged rather than stuffed hurriedly in the box.
 Die-cut cardboard inserts are great for giving your box a clean and structured feel.
 Otherwise, you can use a layer of tissue paper or cellophane to hold products together.
 This also helps to channel a gift-like vibe for your box.

 4. Include a free sample or other goodies

 A great strategy is to choose samples based on the items your customer has purchased.
-This gives you a good indication of their tastes, and so increases the chance of samples instigating future sales.
+This gives you a good indication of their tastes and so increases the chance of samples instigating future sales.
 If you have ample time to pack boxes, you can add in a handwritten note saying that this sample was picked “just for you” to really set your brand and customer experience apart.